gem5/gem5/CONTRIBUTING.md

  * public/m5threads: The code for a pthreads implementation that works with gem5's syscall emulation mode.
+ * public/gem5-resources: Resources to enable computer architecture research with gem5.
+See the README.md file in the gem5-resources repository for more information.
+ * public/gem5-website: The gem5.org website source.
+See the README.md file in
+   the gem5-website repository for more information.

 Making changes to gem5
 ======================